Back to Work objections

 Your objection will be dealt with by a person independent of the original decision-maker.

 They will use the information you provide, as well as other available information, to make their decision.

 You will receive a written notice of determination on your objection.
 If it is disallowed or only partly allowed, we provide you with reasons for our decision.

 If you are dissatisfied with our determination, you have the right to refer the matter for review to the Victorian Civil and Administrative Tribunal (VCAT).
-Your request must be in writing and must be received by us within 60 days of the determination's date of service of the determination upon you.
+Your request must be in writing and must be received by us within 60 days after the date of service of the determination upon you or your representative.

 Do not lodge your written request directly with VCAT as it has no statutory power to accept an application directly from you.

 If we have decided to reverse or vary an earlier decision to provide you with a Back to Work payment, you should repay any amount owing even if you lodge an objection.

 If you pay the full amount and your objection is allowed or partially allowed, you will receive a refund together with interest calculated at the market rate.

 If you do not pay the full amount owing by the due date, interest accrues on the outstanding amount calculated at the market and premium rates.
 If your objection is unsuccessful, you must pay the outstanding amount as well as accrued interest.